From Hodge theory for tame functions to Ehrhart theory for polytopes: Hodge-Ehrhart theory for tame regular functions

-It follows from Lemma \ref{lemma:EhrphiPol} that $L^{\alpha}_{\psi}(t)$, originally defined for non negative integers, can be extended (as a polynomial) to all $t\in\cit$.
-In particular, it is possible to evaluate $L^{\alpha}_{\psi}(t)$ for negative integral values of $t$.
+It follows from Lemma \ref{lemma:EhrphiPol} that $L^{\alpha}_{\psi}$ and $L_{\psi}$ can be extended (as polynomials) to all $\cit$.
+In particular, it is possible to evaluate $L^{\alpha}_{\psi}(t)$ and $L_{\psi}(t)$ for negative integral values of $t$.
+We have the following "reciprocity laws" for the Hodge-Ehrhart polynomials: